aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/_index.md

 ## **Add a VBA Module in JavaScript via C++**
 {{% alert color="primary" %}}

 Aspose.Cells allows you to add a new VBA Module and Macro Code using Aspose.Cells for JavaScript via C++.
-Please use the [**Workbook.add(Worksheet)**](https://reference.aspose.com/cells/javascript-cpp/vbamodulecollection/#add-worksheet-) method to add the new VBA Module inside the workbook
+Please use the [**Workbook.add(Worksheet)**](https://reference.aspose.com/cells/javascript-cpp/vbamodulecollection/#add-worksheet-) method to add the new VBA Module inside the workbook.

 {{% /alert %}}